-The use of earbuds/headphones during class lecture is not allowed and students who engage in this behavior may be asked to leave the class for the day (noting exceptions for accommodations).
-Students are expected to bring materials to class that are required for participation.
+Students are expected to participate in the classroom experience.
+The use of earbuds/headphones during class is specifically not allowed and students who engage in this behavior may be asked to leave the class for the day (noting exceptions for authorized accommodations).
+In addition, students who routinely do not bring materials to class that are required for participation, will not be given credit for class attendance, and if this becomes a pattern of behavior, may be asked to leave the class for the day.
+Persistent problems with participation may result in a [code of conduct](#) referral.